 Cons – No one really monitors what goes in and out of the listing.
 As a result, these kinds of sites are full of spammy ads – whether they are local or affiliate businesses – which makes viewers more wary about the legitimacy of these ‘opportunities’.

 3) Video Marketing

-For people who prefer visual engagement, video platforms like YouTube is the go-to place for promoting a product.
-Although YouTube’s terms and conditions does not clearly forbid the use of affiliate links, marketers are advised to publish only relevant content that offers value and NOT to use the platform solely for financial gains.
+For people who prefer visual engagement, video platforms like YouTube are the go-to place for promoting a product.
+Although YouTube’s terms and conditions do not clearly forbid the use of affiliate links, marketers are advised to publish only relevant content that offers value and NOT to use the platform solely for financial gains.

 In the example above, the promotion is very subtle and you would only see the affiliate link if you choose to read more in the description area.
 Even so, the marketer clearly indicates that he’s an affiliate which provides more transparency to the viewers.

 Pros – Besides the free video hosting service, you can also make money on YouTube based on the size of your audience and this is always a nice additional income to have.

 Cons – There are a lot of things that go into good video production – personal skills, creativity, time and gadgets – way more than creating a website.
 Often times, you have to build your audience first before you can expect to monetize at a large scale.

 This method is more targeted because you’d actually be advertising directly to potential customers through their personal emails.
 In the promotional content – whether it is a newsletter or an eBook, the marketer would clearly state his affiliation and offer a link for you to follow through.